 To help you navigate the universal questions arising in this unique moment, URJ Vice President from Strengthening Congregations Amy Asin shared a three-stage framework that congregational leaders have found effective in navigating this situation so far.
 The stages cover safety, logistics, and community-building.
 It's important to remember that the stages are not linear and you will move back and forth across them.

-Additionally, we recently hosted the webinar, "Top 10 Questions about Congregational Finances in Light of COVID-19" to discuss the most common questions we've been hearing from you about finances and explore how to move forward with optimism.
+Finally, watch the recording of the webinar, "Top 10 Questions about Congregational Finances in Light of COVID-19" to review the most common questions we've been hearing from you about finances and explore how to move forward with optimism.

 5. Receive support for your own feelings of fear and anxiety.